Alluxio/alluxio/integration/kubernetes/README.md

 Now that you have set up all that Helm needs, you can use the helper script `helm-generate.sh` to help you quickly generate the templates(overwriting the existing ones).
 The script takes only one argument, the target setup name.

+> Note: `helm-generate.sh` uses `helm template` command under the hood.
+Templates ignored with `.helmignore` file will not be generated.

 ```bash
 # Example: This will regenerate the templates for singleMaster-localJournal
 bash helm-generate.sh single-ufs local
 # Example: This will regenerate the templates for multiMaster-embeddedJournal
 bash helm-generate.sh multi-embedded
 ```

 For all modes the script relies on the `config.yaml` file in the corresponding template directory.